paulbuis/GeneratorChannelStream/README.md

 generated list.
 Re-write the code so `solve()` returns a string and `main()` prints it out.

-## Switch Roles

-This is a good time for the pilot and navigator to switch roles.

-Or, have one partner pilot the writing of the method described in "Common Elements" below, while the other partner works on writing code to use the method.
-Make sure you agree on what the function signature will be
-(what its name is and what kind of argument it should take: clearly, it should return a `String`).

 ## Lab Assignment: Part 2 - Spelling Corrector